Looking around you: external information enhances representations for event sequences: Results

 In this research, the pipeline follows that of the \href{https://github.com/dllllb/pytorch-lifestream/tree/main}{pytorch-lifestream} package, which contains an implementation of the CoLES model.

-Depending on the dataset, the RNN block is either Long-Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU).
-Following their original article, we use an LSTM block with a hidden dimensionality $\mathrm{dim}(\mathbf{h}) = 1024$ for the Churn, HSBC, Assessment, Taobao, and Movielens datasets.
-For Default, which is absent from that article, our choice is the GRU with $\mathrm{dim}(\mathbf{h}) = 800$, which provides competitive results in numerical experiments.
-The models were trained for $60$ epochs with a batch size of $128$.
-For a transactional dataset, the model takes two features as input: MCCs and amounts of transactions.
-As MCC is a categorical variable, we use its embedding of size $d_{\mathrm{mcc}} = 24$ for Churn and HSBC or $16$ for Default.
-In experiments with the Transformer architecture, we used a configuration with 2 layers, 2 attention heads each, and a hidden dimensionality of 512.
+We use an RNN-based or Transformer-based architecture as the model backbone.
+Depending on the dataset, the RNN block is either a Long Short-Term Memory (LSTM) or a Gated Recurrent Unit (GRU) in an RNN-based backbone~\cite{babaev2022coles}.
+We kept the number of trainable parameters consistent across all encoder architectures, excluding RecSys validation.
+For all datasets in the classification pipeline, the model takes two features as input: numerical and categorical, excluding the Taobao dataset, which contains only a categorical feature.
+We treat the MCC code for Churn, Default, and HSBC, the item ID for Taobao and MovieLens.
+For numerical features, we take amounts of transactions for Churn, Default, HSBC, and ratings for the MovieLens dataset.
+For categorical variables, we use embedding of size $d_{\mathrm{mcc}} = 24$ for Churn and HSBC or $16$ for Default.
+Numerical features, scaled with the standard scaling method, concatenated with categorical embeddings, become the input to the RNN or Transformer encoder.
+For the RNN model, we set the number of recurrent layers equal to one.
+In experiments with the Transformer architecture, we used a configuration with two layers and two attention heads per layer.
 The MCC variable is embedded using a fixed size of $d_{\mathrm{mcc}} = 24$.
-The batch size and the number of training epochs are kept consistent with the RNN setup -- 128 and 60, respectively.
+The rest of the hyperparameters are listed in Table~\ref{tab:hyperparams_trans}.

+Consistent with the methodology, the baseline encoder is pretrained in a self-supervised manner using the same objective as in the original pipeline: a contrastive CoLES loss or a generative next-event-type prediction loss for non-RecSys datasets, and a cross-entropy next-item prediction loss for RecSys datasets.

+\paragraph{Aggregation parameters.} For Hawkes-based parameters, we tune the $\ gamma$ parameter, setting it close to $1e-11$ due to the large timestamp values.

-\paragraph{Learnable aggregations.} The learnable attention matrix $A$ from the learnable attention method and the learnable functions $\phi(*)$ and $\phi_{\mathrm{NN}}(*)$ from the kernel attention and exponential learnable Hawkes methods were trained in the CoLES learning pipeline with a fixed encoder.
+The learnable attention matrix $A$ from the matrix attention method and the learnable function $\phi(\cdot)$ from the kernel attention and exponential learnable Hawkes methods were trained in the same learning pipelines with a fixed encoder.
+For the learnable functions $\phi(\cdot)$, we use a two-layer neural network with a hidden size equal to $100$.
+All the learnable elements were trained for $60$ epochs with a batch size of $128$.